hitoshitakeuchi/hitoshitakeuchi.github.io/content/profile.md

 Media Artist (focus on Digital Image, VR/AR, Stage Simulation, Drawing)

 Born 1985 in Tokyo, Japan.
 Bachelor of Intermedia Art.
 Tokyo University of the Arts, Japan.

-My primary interests are exploring the interface between the real and virtual boundaries for images and stage.
+My primary interests are exploring the interface between the landscape and the picturesque.
-From ambivalent position of the uncertainty at the level of information and the finite body in a physical situation, I try to give real and homogeneous evidence to both virtual and real through my works.
+From ambivalent position of the uncertainty at the level of information and the finite body in a physical situation, I try to give real and homogeneous evidence to both real and virtual through my works.

 https://www.instagram.com/takeuchihitoshi/